code-saturne/code_saturne/INSTALL.md

   but it seems that the ParMETIS licence has not been updated so far.
   METIS 5.0 or above and ParMETIS 4.0 or above are supported.

-  Also, the original ParMETIS website is not operational anymore, and the source tree (now hosted on GitHub) only includes Development branches, with no stable branches or releases yet.

 * [ParaView Catalyst](https://www.paraview.org/in-situ) or full ParaView
   may be used for co-visualization or in-situ visualization.
-  This requires ParaView 4.2 or above, though 5.6 or above is recommended.
+  This requires ParaView 5.4 or above, though 5.9 or above is recommended.
   Note that ParaView must be built with MPI support for Catalyst to be usable.